 The first language is Malagasy, which belongs to the Malayo-Polynesian family of languages.
 French is widely spoken in towns, and is the language of business.
 Some English is spoken in the capital and major tourist areas.
 I have met a few Malagasy who spoke German and one who spoke Dutch.
 Travelling can be very difficult if one does not speak French or Malagasy.

 Madagascar has a tropical climate: November to March - summer (rainy season), hot with variable rainfall; April to October - winter (dry season), mainly dry and mild.
-I was there in the dry season which is the best time to travel there because most roads can be driven on and there are less people suffering from cholera (which spreads with water).
+I was always there in the dry season which is the best time to travel there because most roads can be driven on and there are less people suffering from cholera (which spreads with water).

 Dangers: Malaria, cholera, diarrhoea, bilharzia, AIDS, sunburn, scorpions, wasps, leeches, crocodiles.
 For each danger, you can take precautions and it is unlikely that you, as a tourist, die of any of these things.
 However, it does become a certain way of life to be careful and after about a week back home, I was still dodging mosquitos and checking my shoes for scorpions before putting them on.
-Violent crime is still relatively rare in Madagascar.
+Violent crime is still relatively rare in Madagascar, although it has increased in recent years.
 You are more likely to be robbed if anything at all.
 Sexual harassment does not seem to be a problem for women.
 Anne Axel says: “I personally would feel comfortable returning to Madagascar alone. […] I would encourage other women to travel alone in Madagascar.”
 John Kupiec writes: “I was constantly fighting off women wherever I went.
 One night in Fort Dauphin I actually had to run away!”
 He was also offered the mother of the President du Fokontany in one village.
 Saying you’re married is considered irrelevant.
 I had similar experiences, with a few instances of women asking me to marry them or at least to come back in a week.
 But you quickly learn to refuse (similarly with people who ask for money).

 For more information including up to date political information, please refer to Madagascar’s Wikipedia page.